how to build a low-code MVP

 • Poor communication.
 You should communicate with your customers, reach influencers, and build connections with relevant stakeholders early on, otherwise, your risk fading into obscurity.

 • Failure to innovate.
 Your app won’t automatically thrive even if the market loves your MVP.
 Competitors will steal your ideas and polish their products to win over customers.
-So, you need to continually listen to feedback and innovate.
+So, to avoid project failure, you need to continually listen to feedback and innovate.

 It’s evident that low-code technologies can make MVP development cheaper and faster.
 But they won’t help if your team is short on skills or experience.
 So, what’s the solution?